 What’s an excellent in-store experience for consumers anyway?
 Do different consumers expect different things?
 Should we approach consumers entering, or is a simple “welcome” and “hello” just fine?
-We asked consumers what they expected of their in-store experience in this consumer study.
+In this consumer study, we asked consumers what they expected of their in-store experience.

-We completed the entire study of 100 respondents through Voxpopme’s Influence market research online community (MROC) of on-demand consumers in seven hours.
+We completed the entire study of 100 respondents through Voxpopme’s Influence community in seven hours.

 We combined quantitative and qualitative questions in the study, and the platform neatly packaged the results in one dashboard.